Howard Sapers

-Howard Sapers (born November 24, 1957) is currently working as a policy consultant and subject matter expert.
+Howard Sapers (born November 24, 1957) is a Canadian public policy expert, currently working as executive director of the Canadian Civil Liberties Association.
+He has worked as a policy consultant and subject matter expert.
 His engagements have included advising governments on corrections reform, oversight mechanisms, use of force and solitary confinement.
-Between January 1, 2017 and December 31, 2018, he was as appointed as the Independent Advisor on Corrections Reform to the Ontario provincial government, having previously served as the Correctional Investigator of Canada from 2004-2016, public servant and former provincial politician from Alberta, Canada.
+Between January 1, 2017 and December 31, 2018, he was as appointed as the Independent Advisor on Corrections Reform to the Ontario provincial government, having previously served as the Correctional Investigator of Canada from 2004 to 2016, public servant and former provincial politician from Alberta, Canada.
 He served as a member of the Legislative Assembly of Alberta, representing Edmonton-Glenora from 1993 until 2001.
 He was born in Toronto, Ontario.